redpesk-marine/documentation/2_core-services.md

 # Core Services

-While Redpesk@SEA is fully open an may potentially support any kind of services.
+While redpesk@SEA is fully open an may potentially support any kind of services.
 Most user expect some core services to be provided "out-of-the-box".
-This list of core services may expend in the future, but as today we expect to ship with default opensource version following components:
+This list of core services may expend in the future, but as today we expect to ship with default open source version following components:

 ## Signaling

 Automotive Linux support in its current version CAN and J1939.
-For Redpesk@SEA, IoT.bzh already added support for CanOpen and Modbus as well as as a reverse engineered version of [NMEA2000](https://www.nmea.org/Assets/20090423%20rtcm%20white%20paper%20nmea%202000.pdf) based on [Canboat](https://github.com/canboat/canboat) and other works.
+For redpesk@SEA, IoT.bzh already added support for CanOpen and Modbus as well as as a reverse engineered version of [NMEA2000](https://www.nmea.org/Assets/20090423%20rtcm%20white%20paper%20nmea%202000.pdf) based on [Canboat](https://github.com/canboat/canboat) and other works.

 Signaling split into low level binding that are in charge of decoding a binary message (N2K, CanOpen, Modbus, ...) into a high level structure that is easy to process by an application.
 Second level is handled by the signal composer that is in charge of composing message to build a functional signal when the boat moved more than 300m.
 The goal is this model is to reduce as close as possible from the acquisition the number of processed messages.